owcer/code-api/README.md

 /**
  * Dispose of a mob's state and remove them from the world without triggering "on death" flows.
- * Always succeeds.
+ * Always succeeds, unlike attemptSpawnMob.
+ *
  * @param {MobId} mobId
  * @returns {void}
  */
 despawnMob(mobId)

 /**
- * Returns the current default value for a mob setting.
+ * Get the current default value for a mob setting.
  *
  * @param {TMobType} mobType
  * @param {TMobSetting} setting